 ASN does not support Measure E1919 and therefore does not support Measure X3716.
 ASN believes that Measure E1919 is not adequately validated in dialysis facilities, which in general are far smaller than the institutions in which the majority of testing occurred.
 While we agree that many of the preferred practices listed are useful for running medium and large-sized organizations, they are not appropriate for a facility level quality metric, where a small business model on the very local level is often followed.
-Critically, in the limited period of time provided for reviewing these proposed measures, we were unable to locate details of documentation of testing of this measure in dialysis facilities, although as best can be discerned from the measure specification, it was field tested at 7 dialysis facilities in Texas only.
+Critically, in the limited period of time provided for reviewing these proposed measures, we were unable to locate details of documentation of testing of this measure in dialysis facilities, although as best can be discerned from the measure specification, it was field tested at only 7 dialysis facilities in Texas only.
+Accordingly, we concur with the PAC/LTC Workgroup that voted 56% to 44% against support.

-This type of measure is designed to improve patient experience; therefore, there is considerable overlap between the 'Preferred Practices' in NQF 1919 and the items surveyed in the ICH CAHPS.
+As stated in our prior comments, ASN notes that this type of measure is designed to improve patient experience; therefore, there is considerable overlap between the 'Preferred Practices' in NQF 1919 and the items surveyed in the ICH CAHPS.
 Additionally, many of the 'Preferred Practices' do not readily apply to the facility level, with these best implemented by organizations with fairly large staffs.
 For example, 'Preferred Practice 4' states: "Establish an internal mechanism for developing strategies that involve using a committee of current diverse staff for recruitment, retention, and promotion of staff that reflect the community at all levels of the organization (including upper management)."
-This, as written, clearly does not apply to a facility where there may be 10 to 20 employees.
+This, as written, clearly does not apply to a facility where there may be between 10 and 20 employees.
 Additional several of these elements are duplicative with the ESRD Conditions for Coverage (see tags V451, V451, V452, V453), while others (for example Preferred Practice 30) refer to following existing local, state and federal laws and regulations, a statement that should not require a QIP metric.
 Preferred Practice 32, on community outreach, states in the specifications that: "Organizations should collaborate with community organizations, in particular for health education programs, where they can help to raise awareness about local healthcare services."
+This implies a role for prevention in the community, which, although important, is currently not a goal of dialysis facilities and will not impact current patients.
 While NQF 1919 is well-intentioned, most of the 12 preferred practices are beyond the scope of individual dialysis facilities, which should, per their mission, be focused on delivering dialysis care.
 In sum, 1) this measure does not readily apply to many individual dialysis facilities, 2) elements which are applicable are generally already addressed within existing laws and the Conditions for Coverage, 3) elements within this measure that are applicable will be captured in ICH CAHPS which assesses patient impressions of whether competent care is occurring, and 4) this measure could substantially increase documentation demands and facility burdens with no evidence of a beneficial effect on dialysis patient outcomes.